andrii-vasyliev/demo-fastapi-for-robotframework-test-suite/readme.md

     `.venv\Scripts\activate`

-3. Navigate to the API application directory:
+3. Start the development server:

-   `cd app`
+    `python -m app.main`

-4. Start the development server:
+    or

-    `uvicorn main:app --reload`
+    `uvicorn app.main:app --reload`

     This will start the API server at `http://localhost:8000`.

-5. Navigate to `http://localhost:8000/api/docs` to access the interactive API documentation (provided by Swagger UI).
+4. Navigate to `http://localhost:8000/api/docs` to access the interactive API documentation (provided by Swagger UI).

-6. You can now send requests to the API endpoints for various operations, such as:
+5. You can now send requests to the API endpoints for various operations, such as:

    - `POST /api/customers` to create a new customer
    - `GET /api/customers/{customer_id}` to retrieve details of a specific customer